 Who can use this feature?

-If your site is connected to The CivicPlus Platform (you do not have the Security Assertion Markup Language (SAML) Administration module), please see this troubleshooting article instead: Custom Identity Provider (IdP) (ADFS / Okta / Azure AD) Troubleshooting.
+If your site is connected to CivicPlus Single Sign-On and you do not have the Security Assertion Markup Language (SAML) Administration module, please see the Custom Identity Provider (IdP) Troubleshooting article for more assistance

 If experiencing issues with users logging in, auto account creation, or group syncing, first check to see if these features are enabled in the SAML Administration module (must be in the System Administrator group to access this module).

-Below are basic troubleshooting questions that if addressed, speeds up the support process.
+Below are basic troubleshooting questions that, if addressed, speed up the support process.
 If possible, please include the answers in your ticket to support.

 - Is the user logging in with their Active Directory credentials?